vercel/next.js/readme.md

 - `renderPage` (`Function`) a callback that executes the actual React rendering logic (synchronously).
 It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering)

 __Note: React-components outside of `<Main />` will not be initialised by the browser.
-If you need shared components in all your pages (like a menu or a toolbar), do _not_ add application logic  here, but take a look at [this example](https://github.com/zeit/next.js/tree/master/examples/layout-component).__
+Do _not_ add application logic here.
+If you need shared components in all your pages (like a menu or a toolbar), take a look at the `App` component instead.__

 ### Custom error handling